Difference Between Synchronous and Asynchronous Messaging?

 This is how I’ve come to remember the difference between synchronous and asynchronous messages:

-Asynchronous: Asynchronous starts with A. A is the first letter of the character set and the only way possible is to go towards Z, which means one way communication.
+Asynchronous: Asynchronous starts with A. A is the first letter of the character set and the only way possible is to go towards Z, which means a one way communication.

 Advantages and Disadvantages of Synchronous vs Asynchronous Messaging